Professor of Anthropology and Peace Studies

-Areas of Expertise: Development anthropology; youth; structural violence; poverty, education; food security; Ebola; ethnoprimatology
+Areas of Expertise: Development anthropology; youth; structural violence; poverty, education; food security; Ebola; multi-species; climate change

-She has been working in Sierra Leone since 2003, focusing first on issues of memory, poverty, morality, and post-war development.
-Her book I Did It to Save My Life: Love and Survival in Sierra Leone (2012) is part of the University of California Press Series in Public Anthropology.
-Her current writing project is a book and related articles based on field research conducted between 2006 and 2012 titled Our Slice of the Cake: Serious Youth in Sierra Leone.
+Dr. Bolten has been working in Sierra Leone since 2003.
+Her initial focus was on issues of memory, poverty, morality, and post-war development.
+Bolen's first book I Did It to Save My Life: Love and Survival in Sierra Leone (2012) is part of the University of California Press Series in Public Anthropology.
+Her second book, Serious Youth in Sierra Leone: An Ethnography of Performance and Global Connection, was published by Oxford University Press in 2020.
 The book focuses on the material practices of youth who, instead of wanting to overthrow or change a patronage system widely credited with causing the war, instead yearn to belong to it.
 This bid to be taken “seriously” is misinterpreted by adults who feel threatened by young people’s facility with technology and the trappings of globalization, causing intergenerational friction.

-Bolten was a member of the international Ebola Anthropology Emergency Task Force, and is currently co-editing a special issue on Ebola for Anthropological Quarterly.
+Bolten was a member of the international Ebola Anthropology Emergency Task Force, and co-edited a special issue on Ebola for Anthropological Quarterly in 2017.
 She has consulted for the United Nations World Food Programme and Physicians for Social Responsibility, and has conducted extensive fieldwork on ethnobotany, eco-tourism, and development in Botswana.
-Her articles appear in American Anthropologist, Comparative Studies in Society and History, Ethnologie Française, African Conflict and Peacebuilding Review, the Journal of Modern African Studies, the Journal of Political Ecology, and the Journal of Anthropological Research.
+Her articles appear in American Anthropologist, Comparative Studies in Society and History, Anthropological Quarterly, and The Journal of Human Rights, among many others.